 While a good amount of drug crimes across Tarrant County involve the possession of a controlled substance or driving while intoxicated, other drug crimes exist that may threaten you with legal actions.
 A lesser-known drug crime called possession of drug paraphernalia can do significant damage to your wallet, your reputation, and your life.
 Possessing drug paraphernalia means being in possession of a piece of equipment or tool that is used to smoke, ingest, manufacture, grow, and store drugs.
 It is possible that you were unaware that something in your possession was considered drug paraphernalia, and therefore you may be innocent if you were charged for possessing drug paraphernalia.
-Obtaining a knowledgeable drug crimes attorney may help you sift through your situation and help you avoid a conviction.
+Obtaining a knowledgeable drug charge attorney may help you sift through your situation and help you avoid a conviction.

 What are the Most Common Pieces of Drug Paraphernalia?